allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 Maps will once again work seamlessly and the Allegro iOS app will provide the best user experience.
 Nothing will stop our users from shopping.
 Or so it seems...
 Crashes happen and we examine each crash report very carefully.
-Maintaining the iOS app of the largest ecommerce business in Poland is a challenge, but developers at Allegro do their best to protect users from any obstacle to shop.
+Maintaining the iOS app of the largest e-commerce business in Poland is a challenge, but developers at Allegro do their best to protect users from any obstacle to shop.